• An official website of the United States governmentHere's how you know

 Well-being is not just about having a job, it’s about meeting all of your needs- education, employment, housing, and much more.
-Outreach, Transition and Economic Development (OTED) was created by the Veterans Benefits Administration to provide the military community with opportunities to achieve prosperity and peace-of-mind.
+Outreach, Transition, and Economic Development (OTED) was created by the Veterans Benefits Administration to provide the military community with opportunities to achieve prosperity and peace-of-mind.

 However, OTED’s mission doesn’t stop after separation from the military.
-Through large, “one-stop-shop” events, called “Benefits & Hiring Fairs,” OTED connects Veterans and their families, in all stages of life with the benefits, tools, skills, and resources they need to achieve holistic well-being and financial success.
+Through large, “one-stop-shop” events, called “Veterans Benefits and Hiring Fairs,” OTED connects Veterans and their families, in all stages of life with the benefits, tools, skills, and resources they need to achieve holistic well-being and financial success.

 Town Hall